Bira/octopus-carnival/_drafts/wir-neverwinter-hotenow.md

 making it happen again.

-The ecstatic experience happened because it was Maegera's near-awakening that caused the eruption.
+The ecstatic experience happened because it was Maegera's near-awakening that caused the eruption, and her power tugged at the elementals' primordial nature.
 Gommoth doesn't know this, but the cult's latest rising star probably does.
 This is Qualthus, the shadovar outcast.
 Remember him?
 He was banished from Xinlenal after being blamed for the accidental sabotage of their mythallar.
 True to the general disposition of his former buddies, Qualthus has decided that the best way to remedy this injustice is to cause Mount Hotenow to erupt again and bury Xinlenal in lava.

 He's confident he can do it.
 After all he's an arcanist of the Netherese tradition (read: a megalomaniacal asshole).
-His actual chances are incredibly small, after all it took the whole Dread Ring to make it happen the first time.
-But he could get lucky.
+His actual chances are incredibly small, after all it took the full might of the Dread Ring to make it happen the first time.
+But he could get lucky, since Maegera's bonds are weakened.

 To represent Gommoth, the book suggests using an ogre mercenary stat block with added fire resistance, increased Charisma, and with attacks doing fire